LeetLLM

 1predictors: generate_resolution.predict 2module inputs: policy_context, ticket_text 3module outputs: reasoning, resolution

-Notice that GenerateResolution only declares resolution. dspy.ChainOfThought(GenerateResolution) prepends a reasoning field automatically, so you keep the base signature focused on the task interface and let the module add the reasoning trace.
+Notice that GenerateResolution only declares resolution. dspy.ChainOfThought(GenerateResolution) prepends a reasoning field automatically, so you keep the base signature focused on the task interface and let the module add a generated rationale.
+That rationale isn't the same thing as the DSPy execution trace introduced later: the trace records predictor calls, inputs, and outputs while the program runs.

 Optimization requires a clear signal to know if changes improve the pipeline.
 Metrics evaluate the system's output by returning a numerical score (often 0.0 to 1.0).
 Unlike traditional machine learning where metrics compare floats, LLM metrics often require semantic evaluation to judge text quality.

 A metric function can be as simple as an exact string match or as complex as a separate LLM acting as an automated judge.
-Because the optimizer runs the metric hundreds of times, it must strike a balance between accuracy and computational cost.
+Because an optimizer can run the metric repeatedly, it must strike a balance between accuracy and computational cost.

-The code below shows a metric for our support pipeline.
+This example shows a metric for our policy pipeline.
 It combines a strict exact-match shortcut for tiny tests with a simple policy-faithfulness check that verifies the answer cites information from the provided context.
 Both arguments are ordinary DSPy objects: an example from your dataset and a prediction from your program.

 metrics-defining-good.py